To order Flood Traps DIY Flood Door and Window Protection, please click here.

 For use against saline (sea or salt) water floods just fold each strip in half parallel to the long side and wet half the folded width of the strips with tap water first, you can see how in the video, then trap the dry part between the door and the frame.

-When to use Flood Traps
+When and how to reduce floods with Flood Traps

 When you receive a flood warning from a local authority or Government body like the UKs Environment Agency or you see weather reports so expect floods due to heavy rain, rising river levels or high tide with strong winds or storms or hurricanes.